-Design proposal for the prototype for urban and rural housing.
-The object of this project is to solve both, the urban and the rural housing problem.
-Due to the extension and variety of the geography of this region, we decided to develop under similar criteria the physical and spatial organization.
+The object of this project was to solve both the urban and rural housing problem.
+Due to the size and geographical variety of this region, we decided to develop the project along the same spatial and physical lines.

-The rural model has been designed with the references of the prototypes of the region.
-These prototypes end up having a very efficient design and construction.
-The task of reinterpreting these models of open galleries, the basic scheme of organization, clearly establishes two areas that correspond to the public and the private spaces.
-The social area opens up in a form of a gallery although there is the possibility to close it.
-The private area, with a larger number of compartments, include service areas concentrated in the dividing wall, which concentrates most of the storage areas as well as the services, and bares weight from the roof.
-The roof considers the spatial organization as two individual roofs that overlap, leaving a void in order to let the hot air out in it’s highest point, as well as to give a different hierarchy to the social area.
-In general terms, the house is flexible to admit different layouts, and for such reason, different ways of using it.
+The rural model was designed with references to prototypes of the region.
+These prototypes were of a very efficient design and construction and the task of reinterpreting the basic organisation scheme, which comprised a layout of open galleries, clearly identified two areas that corresponded to the public and the private spaces.
+The social space opened up in the form of a gallery, with the additional possibility of closing the space.
+The private space had a larger number of areas and included service areas concentrated in the dividing wall, and bearing weight from the roof.
+The roof was conceived as two individual roofs that overlapped, leaving a void to let the hot air out at its highest point, as well as lending a different type of hierarchy to the social space.
+In general terms, the housing was flexible in order to allow different layouts and different uses.

-The urban house model is conceived in a common wall lot with an internal courtyard.
-The difference between each side of the “patio” suggests a different program.
-Closing elements determine the space, having the opportunity to enlarge any of these sides by just manipulating them.
-The social area is determined by a front yard enclosed by a wall and the patio.
-The private area is the fourth side of the patio, built to be able to grow vertically.
-The roof also determines the program under them, the social area, with tilted roofs, with a light aspect and flat roofs over the private area.
-The structure of the roof on the second level of the private area, meant to be developed in time, may bear a light roof, similar to the one previously mentioned.
+The urban housing model was conceived as a terraced site with an internal courtyard.
+The sides encompassing the space could be manipulated in order to enlarge the space.
+The social space was characterised by a front yard enclosed by a wall and the patio.
+The private area was the fourth side of the patio, built in such as way as to allow it to grow vertically.
+The roof over the social space was tilted and the private space had flat roofs.
+The structure of the roof on the second level of the private space had the potential to be a light roof, similar to the one previously mentioned.